Popmotion/popmotion/docs/api/stylefire/css.md

 ## Getting `transform` properties
 If a `transform` property isn't present in the caching layer (because it hasn't previously been set by the developer), firing `get` on a property will return its default value (`1` for scale props, `0` for others).

-This is because browsers return the `transform` attribute as a matrix, and the size of the code required to convert these is prohibative.
+This is because browsers return the `transform` attribute as a matrix, and the size of the code required to convert these is prohibitive.
 However it'd be relatively simple for someone to develop an alternative CSS renderer as a drop-in replacement.

 ## Property mapping
 The following alias' can be optionally used for setting CSS props: